Kiran7007/Interview-Preparation/docs/android.md

 - Use Perfetto/system tracing for scheduling, startup, rendering, and thread interactions.
 - Use in-process tracing for important sections of application code.
 - Use `ProfilingManager` when collecting appropriate production profiling data on supported devices.
+- Use Crashlytics, Android Vitals, and Firebase Performance to identify affected users, devices, versions, crashes, ANRs, and slow flows.
+- Use Macrobenchmark for startup and critical user journeys, and Baseline Profiles for important startup/runtime paths.
 - Measure first; do not infer the bottleneck from symptoms alone.

 ---